-- To make the students learn the principle aspects of design and understand how it - To understand the ideologies from works of architects and planners. - To learn the design communication skills to enable to put forth the design ideas in graphics and literature.
+- To understand the ideologies from works of architects and planners. - To learn the design communication skills to enable to put forth the design ideas in graphics and literature.

 MODULE I ELEMENTS OF DESIGN IN NATURE

 Points, lines and shapes found in nature.
 Role of elements to emphasize the location, as landmark, for direction and dominance, etc. Patterns in nature and building design.
 Chaos and Order.
 Study: examples of nature inspired man made design.